 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is however reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.

 Since Eva Graham founded Nioxin Research Laboratories, Inc. in 1987 (following her own troubles with hair loss), the company has changed its scale, its location and yes, its formula.
-So it’s pretty used to changing things up.
+So it’s used to mixing things up.

-Proctor and Gamble (P&G) acquired the company in 2008.
-And now its products are – apparently – made in Mexico, as opposed to the USA.
+Proctor and Gamble (P&G) bought the company in 2008.
+And now its hair growth products are – apparently – made in Mexico, as opposed to the USA.
 (Although the manufacturer’s website states that they’re still made in Lithia Springs, Georgia, as of 2015.)

 What’s more, the formula used to be sulfate-free.
 (Nowadays, Nioxin does contain sulfates.)
-Still, many of the Nioxin system 6 reviews I’ve read maintain that products like Nioxin 6 scalp treatment continue to promote thicker, fuller hair and a healthier scalp environment.
+Still many reviewers say these treatments continue to promote thicker, fuller hair and a healthier scalp environment.
 So they seem to work, regardless of the changes they’ve undergone.

-LA Says: It’s worth noting that the company never claims to “regrow hair”.
+LA Says: It’s worth noting that the company never claims to stop hair loss or regrow hair.
 The benefits are simply to:

 There have always been different kits for different hair types.
 But it seems that over the past couple of years, the company has changed those kits around.
 I’m not exactly when this change happened… but I’m glad my hairdresser friend told me.
 Otherwise, I would’ve kept on using Nioxin system 6 when I should’ve been using system 2.
 Doh.

-The new kits are divided into 3 categories:
+The new hair growth kits are divided into 3 categories:

 And then each of these categories is further split, depending on whether you’re experiencing light or progressed thinning.